IceCreamYou/Tweet/README.txt

 open a new window or tab with twitter in it.
 The tweet will be in focus and will contain a customizable string (making hashtags possible) which can programmatically include the relevantURL and title.
-The URL will be abbreviated using one of these services: hex.io, idek.net, is.gd, lin.cr, ri.ms, th8.us, TinyURL, or tr.im.
+The URL will be abbreviated using one of these services: cli.gs, hex.io, idek.net, is.gd, lin.cr, Metamark, PiURL, ri.ms, short.ie, th8.us, TinyURL, tr.im, urlb.at, or urlCover.

 URLs and titles will be for either the node which is being displayed as a teaser or for the current page.
 Multiple links can appear on the same page, as